 Bostic v.
 Schaefer

-On May 13, the 4th Circuit Court of Appeals will hear arguments in this case seeking the freedom to marry for same-sex couples in Virginia.
-A federal judge ruled in February 2013 that laws denying marriage to same-sex couples are unconstitutional, and the ruling has since been appealed.
+On May 13, the 4th Circuit Court of Appeals heard oral arguments in this case seeking the freedom to marry for same-sex couples in Virginia.
+A federal judge ruled in February 2014 that laws denying marriage to same-sex couples are unconstitutional, and the ruling has since been appealed.
 The plaintiffs in the case are represented by the American Foundation for Equal Rights.
 Lambda Legal and the American Civil Liberties Union, who have a case on a parallel path seeking the freedom to marry in Virginia (below) have been granted permission to intervene in the case.

 On July 18, 2013, private lawyers in Norfolk, VA filed a federal lawsuit in the 4th Circuit on behalf of Timothy Bostic and Tony London, a same-sex couple who was denied a marriage license in Virginia.
 The lawsuit argues that denying same-sex couples the freedom to marry in Virginia violates the Fourteenth Amendment of the United States Constitution.